 Portland’s Beach

-Crescent Beach State Park is the closest sandy beach to Portland and the go-to destination for a beach day without a long drive.
-The mile-long crescent of sand curves along the Cape Elizabeth shoreline, facing south into the open Atlantic with views of Richmond Island and the distant Isles of Shoals.
-The surf is gentle, the sand is fine, and on a hot July afternoon the beach is full of families, swimmers, and sunbathers making the most of Maine’s short summer.
+Crescent Beach State Park is the closest sandy state park beach to Portland and the go-to destination for a beach day without a long drive.
+The mile-long crescent of sand curves along the Cape Elizabeth shoreline, backed by beachgrass-studded dunes and facing Richmond Island just offshore.
+The surf is gentle, the sand is fine, and on a hot July afternoon the beach fills with families, swimmers, and sunbathers making the most of Maine’s short summer.
+It has been the default family beach for Greater Portland residents for generations.

-The park occupies 243 acres, and while the beach is the main attraction, a network of short trails winds through the coastal forest behind the dunes, connecting picnic areas and offering a shaded alternative to the exposed sand.
-The park is well-maintained, with bathhouses, restrooms, and picnic tables that make a full beach day comfortable.
+The park occupies 243 acres, and while the beach is the main attraction, a network of short trails winds through the coastal forest behind the dunes, connecting shaded picnic areas and offering an alternative to the exposed sand.
+The park is well maintained, with a bathhouse, restrooms, picnic tables and grills, and a children’s playground that make a full beach day comfortable.

-Crescent Beach is a state park with an entrance fee and operating hours.
-The beach is staffed with lifeguards during peak season, which sets it apart from many Maine beaches.
-This combination of accessibility, facilities, and safety makes it the most popular family beach in the greater Portland area.
+Crescent Beach is a state park with an entrance fee and posted hours, and the beach is staffed with lifeguards from mid-June to mid-August — something few Maine beaches offer.
+That combination of accessibility, facilities, and supervision makes it the most popular family beach in the greater Portland area.

 The Beach